audreyweigel/Data-Science-Algos/README.md

 This repository contains all the completed assignments from the *Algorithms for Data Science* course (*685.621.81*) offered in **Spring 2025**.
 The course provides an in-depth understanding of algorithmic principles in data science, covering topics such as algorithm analysis, probability distributions, data transformations, optimization, graph algorithms, machine learning, and data visualization.

 ## Course Structure
 The course consists of **14 modules**, each covering a different topic in data science algorithms.
-Modules include **lectures, readings, discussions, and assignments**.

 ## Topics Covered
 - Introduction to Algorithms